caseywdunn/course_bio_philosophy/readme.md

 The prerequisites for E&EB 321 are either a semester of biology or a semester of philosophy.

 There are no prerequisites for E&EB 621.

+## Criteria for admitting students

+If interest in the course exceeds capacity for productive and participatory discussion, the enrollment of this course will be limited.
+Please check Canvas for an assigned question that must be submitted by the end of the day of the first class.
+We will use your answers to this question to make enrollment decisions.

 ## Course site